-In the nine-county Action Area, there are several hundred historic buildings and resources.
-Most of the registered historic places are located in cities and villages, including Watertown, Syracuse, and Oswego (see Figure 3-14).
+In the nine-county Action Area, there are several hundred historic buildings and resources (New York State Office of Parks, 2020).
+Most of the registered historic places are located in cities and villages, including Watertown, Syracuse, and Oswego (see Figure 3-15).
 Highland Park Historic District is a national historic district located at Saranac Lake, town of St. Armand, in Essex County.
 The district contains 21 contributing buildings and one contributing object.
 Next to Highland Park Historic District is Berkeley Square Historic District, a national historic district located in Saranac Lake, Franklin County.
 It consists of 22 contributing buildings.
-There are a few registered historic resources in Adirondack Park including fire observation stations and churches.
+The Adirondack Forest Preserve is designated as a National Historic Landmark and therefore, automatically included in the NRHP.
+The designated Adirondack Forest Preserve includes all state-owned land within the Adirondack Park and not privately owned land.
+The boundary of the Adirondack Park is outlined in Figure 3-15.
+Figure 3-16 shows the state and private lands on the map (All non-colored areas are privately owned land).
+Additionally, there are a few registered historic resources in the Adirondack Park including fire observation stations and towers, camps, railroad stations, and churches.

-Figure 3-14: Historic and Cultural Areas
+Figure 3-15: Historic and Cultural Areas